StephenHoover/Science_Writing/README.md

 # Who
-Stephen H. Hoover and Rachel A. St. Clair
+Stephen H. Hoover and Rachel A. St.Clair

 # What
 Scientific Writing